priyanshu1998/Real-Time-Messaging-Server-Using-on-buildin-nodejs-modules/README.md

 ####### Language: Typescript

 ### Motivation:
-This was developed as a part of 4th Year 1st semester assigment and we given freedom to develop using any nodejs module.
+This was developed as a part of 4th Year 1st semester assigment and we were given the freedom to develop using any nodejs module.
 I deciced to develop without any 3rd Party module.

-In order to understand websocket protocol.
-I deciced to read rfc6455 (https://tools.ietf.org/html/rfc6455).
-I kept researching and compact compact version of it. (https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers)

 ### Problem Statement: